26. Multi-process Sample Application

 26.1.1.
 Building the Sample Applications

-The multi-process example applications are built in the same way as other sample applications, and as documented in the DPDK Getting Started Guide.
+The multi-process example applications are built the same way as other sample applications, and as documented in the DPDK Getting Started Guide.

 To compile the sample application see Compiling the Sample Applications.